 Acting as the perfect dairy base to spice up your baking and breakfast recipes, here’s a few ways to repurpose leftovers after Christmas before its short shelf life in the fridge!
 Don’t forget the extra nutmeg.
 All photos below are courtesy of Matt Armendariz, the food photographer for Flavors of Belize: The Cookbook.

 Delicious hot or cold, this latte is the best of both worlds – strong, fragrant coffee balances its sweet richness.
-To make it hot, heat 2 parts rum popo and 2 parts milk to a simmer, then add 1 part extra strong coffee; sweeten to taste!
+To make it hot, heat 2 parts rum popo and 2 parts milk to a simmer, then add 1 part espresso!
 To make it cold, fill a tall glass with 6-8 frozen rum popo ice cubes and pour over cold coffee to taste.

 In the dough, switch out using warmed milk and drive home the flavor by including Rum Popo in the frosting.
 Whisk together ¼ cup butter and ⅓ cup rum popo; mix in ¼ cup softened cream cheese and add ½ cups powdered sugar until smooth.
 Once combined, add 1 teaspoon vanilla extract, ⅛ teaspoon nutmeg, and a pinch of salt.
 If the frosting is too thick for you, add a teaspoon of liquid at a time.